Work, Pay and the Local Economy

 Photographs of the area surrounding HughesovkaD381/4/36 - Photographs of the area surrounding Hughesovka

 Working time was long and the conditions demanding by modern standards.
 One wife described her husband’s cycle of “work to bed and back to work” with barely a pause, a rhythm repeated across blast furnaces, rolling mills and pits.
-Yet for many Welsh workers, the combination of higher wages, steadier demand and prospects of advancement outweighed the hardships compared with the insecurity they had left behind in South Wales.
-The wider local economy benefited too: shops, services and small manufactories sprang up to serve a population whose livelihoods depended—directly or indirectly—on the works’ pulsing heart.
+However, the combination of higher wages, steadier demand and prospects of advancement outweighed the hardships compared with the insecurity they had left behind in South Wales.
+The wider local economy benefited too: shops, services and small factories sprang up to serve a population whose livelihoods depended—directly or indirectly—on the works’ pulsing heart.

 Ukrainian women with piles of produceD381/4/33 - Ukrainian women with piles of produce